glouppe/info8004-advanced-machine-learning/course-syllabus.md

 # Course hub

-All important information about the course is available on the course web page [github.com/glouppe/info8004-advanced-machine-learning](https://github.com/glouppe/info8004-advanced-machine-learning).
+All important information about the course is available on the course web page [github.com/glouppe/info8004-advanced-machine-learning](https://github.com/glouppe/info8004-advanced-machine-learning):
-- Schedule
+- Schedule,
-- Slides and materials
+- Slides and materials,
 - Papers to read.

 ---